drreynolds/smuhpc-workshop/source/session_4.rst

 As with any project, SVN also has a number of `criticisms
 <https://en.wikipedia.org/wiki/Apache_Subversion#Limitations_and_problems>`_,
-but again since it has been widely used for over a decade, subversion support has been integrated into a vareity of `GUI front-ends and IDEs
+but again since it has been widely used for over a decade, subversion support has been integrated into a variety of `GUI front-ends and IDEs
 <https://en.wikipedia.org/wiki/List_of_software_that_uses_Subversion>`_.